University Chartered Organizations

 The NSU Council for Exceptional Children (CEC) works to improve the educational success of children and youth with disabilities and/or gifts and talents through educational events on campus and in the community.
 CEC is open to all students with an interest in special education.
 Dues are collected annually for members who are interested in joining the national CEC group.

 NSU's English Club provides a fun and relaxed group/environment where those interested in reading and writing as well as those interested in viewing films can meet and exchange ideas related to those interests.
-We encourage the expression of ideas through reading as well as through writing.
+We encourage the expression of ideas through reading and writing.
 We also encourage community involvement.
 You do not need to be an English major or minor to be a member of the NSU English Club!

 Members of the NSU Honors Program are part of the Honors Club, which meets monthly and hosts social events open to all Northern students.
-Activities and events include annual overnight, off-campus retreat, monthly social events: movie or bowling nights, quiz bowl, international lunches, community service projects, advising/registration assistance and opportunities for internships and networking.
+Activities and events include the annual Common Read Lecture, off-campus retreats, monthly social events such as movie nights, and ice cream and s'mores socials.
+Honors Club also organizes the student-faculty quiz bowl, international lunches, community service projects, advising/registration assistance and provides Honors students with opportunities for internships and networking.

 Lambda Pi Eta

-The purpose of the NSU chapter of Lambda Pi Eta is to promote and celebrate the communication major and give students out-of-the-classroom discussion and professional opportunities.
+The purpose of the NSU chapter of Lambda Pi Eta is to promote and celebrate communication studies majors and give students out-of-the-classroom discussion and professional opportunities.
 Lambda Pi Eta is open to all communication studies majors and minors.

 Sigma Tau Delta